kaivamannam/cs1302-calc/README.md

-2. **Expression Evaluation:** While standard calculator's can only perform one mathematical operation at a time, this "programmer's" calculator will allow users to build multi-operaton expressions in a text field, then click on an "Evaluate" button to have the calculator actually evaluate the expression.
-The code evaluate an overally expression is already provided to you, assuming you provide an implementation of an interface.
+2. **Expression Evaluation:** While standard calculator's can only perform one mathematical operation at a time, this "programmer's" calculator will allow users to build complex, multi-operaton expressions in a text field, then click on an "Evaluate" button to have the calculator actually evaluate the expression.
+This application does not support expressions with parentheses.
+   The code to evaluate an overally expression is already provided to you in `MathOpsEvaluator`, assuming you provide an implementation of the `MathOps` interface.
 See the [FAQ](#appendix---faq) for more details.

 2. **Implementation Toggle:** This "programmer's" calculator will provide a toggle